Bengt Rasin

 Rear Admiral Bengt Göran Rasin, né Larsson (17 April 1922 – 2 January 2013) was a Swedish Navy officer.
-His senior commands include chief of the Coastal Fleet, commanding officer of the West Coast Military Command and commanding officer of the Western Military District.
+His senior commands include Commander-in-Chief of the Coastal Fleet, commanding officer of the West Coast Military Command and commanding officer of the Western Military District.
 Rasin also served as chairman of the Royal Swedish Society of Naval Sciences.

 Early life

 Rasin was born Bengt Göran Larsson on 17 April 1922 in Annedal Parish, Gothenburg, Sweden, the son of chief physician Hjalmar Larsson and his wife Elsa (née Rasin).
 Both parents were employed at Gothenburg schools and were anxious that their son would receive a good education as a basis for the future.
 He passed studentexamen at the Vasa högre allmänna läroverk in 1941 and after mandatory military service became an officer candidate in the Swedish Navy on the 20 June the same year with number 6.
 At this time - with the threat of war and a navy in strong development - a couple of hundred young people applied for the Royal Swedish Naval Academy which only accepted 75 people.
 Rasin was accepted as number 2.
 Rasin graduated as an acting sub-lieutenant and was commissioned into the navy as number 4 of the 39 remaining sea cadets in the fall of 1944..